daiquocnguyen/daiquocnguyen.github.io/_pages/blog.md

 [2] William L. Hamilton, Rex Ying, and Jure Leskovec.
 Inductive representation learning on large graphs.
 In Proceedings of the Advances in Neural Information Processing Systems, pages 1024–1034, 2017.

-[3] Petar Veliˇckovi ́c, Guillem Cucurull, Arantxa Casanova, Adriana Romero, Pietro Liò, and Yoshua Bengio.
+[3] Petar Veličković, Guillem Cucurull, Arantxa Casanova, Adriana Romero, Pietro Liò, and Yoshua Bengio.
 Graph Attention Networks.
 In Proceedings of the International Conference on Learning Representations(ICLR), 2018.

 [4] Justin Gilmer, Samuel S. Schoenholz, Patrick F. Riley, Oriol Vinyals, and George E. Dahl.
 Neural Message Passing for Quantum Chemistry.
 In Proceedings of the International Conference on Machine Learning, pages 1263–1272, 2017.